 ICU nurses need to recognize aspiration and take appropriate measures.
 The head of the bed should be elevated, and if there is suspicion of aspiration, a swallow study should be performed before initiating feedings.
 The nurse should work with the clinician on educating the patient and family to minimize risks.
 A dietary consult should be made to determine the optimal method of providing nutrition.
 Patients need to be observed for respiratory distress.
 Further, these patients need pressure sore preventive measures and prophylaxis for deep vein thrombosis.

 Besides treating pneumonia, it is important to educate the staff looking after the patient on further prevention of aspiration.
 This means having the head of the bed elevated, close monitoring of oxygen status, and regularly suctioning the oral cavity in patients with swallowing difficulties.
+Patients with suspected aspiration should be evaluated by a speech pathologist.

 A board-certified infectious disease pharmacist and infectious disease consultant should check the cultures and recommend the appropriate antibiotics.
 The choice of antibiotics for community-acquired aspiration pneumonia is ampicillin-sulbactam, or a combination of metronidazole and amoxicillin can be used.
 In patients with penicillin allergy, clindamycin is preferred.
 However, in hospital-acquired aspiration pneumonia, antibiotics that cover resistant gram-negative bacteria and S. aureus, so the use of a combination of vancomycin and piperacillin-tazobactam is most widely used.
 Once the culture results are obtained, the antibiotic regimen should be narrowed to organism-specific antibiotics.